How to get a car loan with bad credit

 When shopping, look for the most favorable terms — usually the lowest APR over the shortest period.
 But make sure the monthly payment works for your budget.
 This is where prequalification and preapproval come in handy.

-7. Consider a co-signer
+5. Consider a cosigner

-Consider asking a trusted friend or family member to be a co-signer on your car loan.
+Consider asking a trusted friend or family member to be a cosigner on your car loan.
 Ideally, this individual should have a steady source of income, a strong credit score and an exceptional credit history.

-Ask a friend or a relative to go with you to the lender’s office, says Massachusetts-based consumer attorney Yvonne Rosmarin.
 Bringing someone you trust to the negotiating table can help inspire confidence.
 Confidence, combined with knowledge, can lead to more favorable loan terms.

 According to Josh Frank, former senior researcher for the Center for Responsible Lending, subprime buyers are more likely to encounter lending contracts with nonessential goods and services.

-Never agree to a loan contingent on purchasing any add-on, such as extended warranties, after-market services or car insurance.
+Never agree to a loan contingent on purchasing any add-on, such as extended warranties, after-market services or gap insurance.
 Be aware of these add-ons, especially if you apply at a buy-here, pay-here dealership.
 In most cases, they are wrapped up in the loan — meaning you pay interest on services and products you may never use.

 Rolling these costs into your loan means you may borrow more than the vehicle is worth, putting you at greater risk of being upside-down on your loan.
+If you want one of these add-ons, you can always purchase them from a third party once you’ve bought your car.

-10. Be sure the terms are final
+7. Be sure the terms are final

 Some shady dealers will entice car buyers with low advertised rates but raise rates after the buyer signs a contract.
 This deceptive practice is called yo-yo financing.
 And while it may seem similar to conditional approval, the practice is illegal.